Ash2oP/amazon.com-clone/README.md

-This is my first repository
+This is my first repository.
-My name is Ashish Raj Singh
+Author-Ashish Raj Singh